Him0602/TripMate-AI---A-Multi-Agent-Travel-Planner-using-Langgraph/README.md

-# ✈️ TripMate AI — A Multi-Agent Travel Planner with LangGraph

-An open-source AI travel planner that turns a natural-language trip request into a practical travel plan with flight suggestions, hotel ideas, and a day-by-day itinerary.
-The project uses a multi-agent workflow built with LangGraph, LangChain, and FastAPI.

-## Why this project?

 Planning a trip usually means jumping between multiple websites, tools, and spreadsheets.
 This project brings that flow into one experience by combining:
 # ✈️ TripMate AI — A Multi-Agent Travel Planner with MCP